-- Work encroaches on your personal life because you take a stack of notes home at night to dictate after dinner.
+- Work infringes on your personal life because you take a stack of notes home at night to dictate after dinner.

 Here’s how Robert Flaherty, MD describes the standard approach to medical dictation in a 2005 issue of Family Practice Management:

-Like many of his colleagues, Dr. Flaherty eventually realized there’s a better way to do medical dictation.
-Simply dictate each note at the end of the visit, while you’re still in the exam room with the patient.
+Like many of his colleagues, Dr. Flaherty eventually realized there was a better way to do medical dictation.
+Simply dictate each note at the end of the visit while you’re still in the exam room with the patient.

-7 reasons to dictate in the presence of your patients
+Why dictate in the presence of your patients?

-Let look at 7 reasons to try dictating in the presence of patients.
-These are inspired by Dr. Flaherty’s list but reflect feedback we hear often from physicians who take this approach to medical dictation.
+Let’s look at seven reasons to try dictating in the presence of patients.
+Dr. Flaherty inspired our list, which reflects the feedback we often hear from physicians who take this approach to medical dictation.

 1. It takes no extra time.

-You have to do the dictation anyway, so why not get it over with?
+You have to do the dictation anyway, so why not get it done right away?
 Dictating in front of the patient takes about two minutes.
-Those minutes don’t make your visits significantly longer, but they do improve patient satisfaction because you’re spending more time with the patient.
+Those minutes don’t make your visits significantly longer, but they improve patient satisfaction because you spend more time with the patient.

 2. Your history and physical exam will be more accurate and complete.

-Physicians who use this technique report that they sometimes have to stop partway through the dictation to ask the patient an additional question.
-This engages the patient while making the note more accurate and complete.
+Physicians who dictate during visits report that they sometimes have to stop partway through the dictation to ask the patient an additional question.
+Asking the patient improves their engagement while making the note more accurate and complete.

 3. It reiterates your plan and instructions.

 Do you ever wonder if your patient really hears your plan and instructions?
-Letting them listen as you dictate provides another opportunity to hear what will happen next.
+Letting them listen as you dictate allows them another chance to hear what will happen next.

 4. Your patient knows you’ve heard their story.

 Before dictating the subjective part of your note, tell the patient, “Stop me if I get the story wrong.”
-This ensures that the patient feels understood.
+This simple statement ensures that the patient feels understood.

 5. Your patient knows what you’re thinking.

 When your patient hears you dictate their note, there’s no mystery about what you checked, your diagnosis, or your assessment of their condition.
-This openness can be a relief for patients, especially if they are experiencing a challenging emotional state, psychiatric diagnoses, or a serious illness like cancer.
+This openness can relieve patients, especially if they are experiencing a challenging emotional state, psychiatric diagnosis, or a severe illness like cancer.